 Their eyes were stronger, too!
 Too close to the TV, Red! (say that to my nephew 10 X a day!)

-Catfeet Premium Member over 1 year ago
+Catfeet Premium Member about 2 years ago

 Give me “meep meep” any day!